Physics

 Career Outcomes

 Studying physics at Stetson can open doors to an exciting future in a variety of fields.
-In addition to pursuing graduate studies, you might find yourself in careers ranging from physics and engineering to teaching in medical schools.
-As a graduate, you could be employed as faculty in universities, medical schools and high schools, work for companies like IBM, Honeywell and Martin Marietta, or serve in government agencies such as NASA, the Department of Defense and Oak Ridge National Laboratories.
-Nationally, the growth rates for careers requiring a degree in physics over the next 10 years are projected to be about four times greater than the average for all job markets.
+Physics graduates enter careers in industry, government, academia, and engineering.
+You can also pursue graduate studies and might find careers as faculty in universities, medical schools, and high schools, work for companies like IBM, Honeywell, and Martin Marietta, or serve in government agencies such as NASA, the Department of Defense, and Oak Ridge National Laboratory.

 As you begin your journey, you will work with some of our distinguished faculty and dedicated professionals who will provide you with personal attention and expert guidance to help you thrive academically and professionally.